knovatu/knovatu.github.io/README.md

 I've always been a fan of collaborative work, so if you feel like contributing some technology-related content, choosing a topic, and developing your idea, you're always welcome here.

-**AJ Tech** is a static website built with [Jekyll](https://jekyllrb.com/).
+**Byte Maze** is a static website built with [Jekyll](https://jekyllrb.com/).
 All content is generated using [Markdown](https://www.markdownguide.org/).
 To learn more about this lightweight markup language, you can use this [link](https://daringfireball.net/projects/markdown/syntax#blockquote).
 So, if you dare to collaborate with this project, you must follow these steps:

 > ATTENTION: All content on this website must be written in English.
 Texts written in another language will not be accepted.

 1. To start, you have to create a new branch from the main branch, with the following name: `doc/document-name`
+2. Add you personal information in the `data/authors.yml` file.
-2. You have to create a new markdown file inside the `_posts` folder with the following name: `<publication-date>-<short-name>.md`, and write your article.
+3. Create a new markdown file inside the `_posts/` folder with the following name: `<publication-date>-<short-name>.md`, and write your article.
 Learn how to work with this [Jekyll Template](https://chirpy.cotes.page/).
-3. After writing your article, you must submit it through a *Pull Request* to be reviewed and approved.
+4. After writing your article, you must submit it through a *Pull Request* to be reviewed and approved.

 ### Complete Workflow